oracle-livelabs/developer/visual-builder/studio/create-web-app/create-service-connection/create-service-connection.md

   ![](images/service-connection-wizard-sendrequest.png "This image shows the Test tab.
 Under Path Parameters in the Request section, the value of the code parameter is set to CN.
 The Send Request button is selected.")

   When the request is successful, click **Save as Example Response** to save the response and create a schema.
-This way, you tell Visual Builder that this response is the typical structure of data received from this service.
+This way, you tell VB Studio that this response is the typical structure of data received from this service.

   ![](images/service-connection-wizard-saveresponse.png "This image shows the response returned by the service.
 The structure of the data is shown under Body in the Response section and the Save as Example Response is selected.")